RishithaUM/travel-blog-MERN-project/README.md

 Feel free to fork this repository, open issues, and submit pull requests.
 Any contributions are welcome!

 ## License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available.

 ---
 Happy Coding! 🚀